dheero/OBF.github.io/wiki/Google_Summer_of_Code_2010_Org_Application.md

 BioPerl has an IRC channel, \#bioperl on freenode.
 The other subprojects do not maintain IRC channels.
 Depending on the number of GSoC students we end up with and their working habits, we will most likely create an
-\#obf-gsoc or similar channel to coordinate student and mentor work, if OBF is accepted as a mentoring organization.
+\#obf-soc or similar channel to coordinate student and mentor work, if OBF is accepted as a mentoring organization.

 Add a Comment (optional):